RealityCards/RealityCards-Contracts/README.md

 Upon market resolution:
 * Vitalik has paid 90 DAI in rent and owned the contract for 3 months
 * Gavin has paid 60 DAI rent and owned the contract for 1 month
-* Total DAI submitted for the the Manchester United token is 150 DAI and it was owned for 4 months.
+* Total rent paid for the the Manchester United token is 150 DAI and it was owned for 4 months.

 Let us assume a total of 850 DAI was paid in rent among all the other 19 tokens.
 There is now 1000 DAI in the contract.